LEARNAcademy/Echo-2021-Winter-Project/README.md

 ctrl + t (opens a new terminal tab)
 ```
 ## Light Bulb Challenge
-This challenge has three pieces: The Code, Code Reviews, and a Presentation.
+This challenge has three pieces:
+1. The Code: A React project.
+2. Code Reviews: Developing a new skill that is valuable in Development field.
+3. Show and Tell: A short presentation about your experiance with the project.

 ## The Code
-This part of the challenge is broken into user stories to help you divide up the work of a project like you would at internship or on a dev team.
+This part of the challenge is broken into large stories to help you understand the goal and scope of the project.
+Your job is to break these user stories down into smaller managable pieces.
+The indurstry standard is to turn ideas into user stories: (ex.
+"As a user, I can see a button that turns red when I click it").
+Part of this project will require research into react assets.

+**Branch names have been given for each of the larger sections.
+These are the only branches you should need to use.**

 ### Light Bulb User Stories

 Branch Name : Setup-off-on

-- I can see my React App running on my screen.On my screen, I can see a square on the screen with the word "off" in the middle.
+- I can see my React App running on my screen.
+On my screen, I can see a square on the screen with the word "off" in the middle.
 When I click the square the word toggle from "off" to "on" and then back "off" again.
 When I click the box the color goes from white to yellow.
 The words "on" or "off" are still displayed in the box.

 Branch Name : assets-switch